Paul Bhatti: Politics

-In the course of his struggle, he supported and saved several innocent victims of violence and specially got involved in the protection of (Rimsha Masih blasphemy case) a girl of 14 years, putting his own life in risk.
+In the course of his struggle, he supported and saved several innocent victims of violence and specially got involved in the protection of (Rimsha Masih blasphemy case) a girl of 14 years.
 Rimsha was falsely accused of blasphemy by an imam of the area, who later was detained on 1 September 2012, for desecrating the Quran himself and tampering with evidence.

-Dr.Bhatti's main focus is on political, social and economical stability in the country thus bringing a peaceful society, where people from diverse faiths can live together without fear.
-To achieve these objectives, he is working on the following:

-Promotion of inter-religious dialogue and relationship among people of diverse faiths.

-Promotion of education, especially the quality of education with the hope to eliminate all curriculum which is the cause of hate, discrimination and division in Pakistan among the majority and minority groups.

-Economical empowerment of women and marginalised sectors of the community.

-Equal and elected representation of Religious Minorities in all political forums of the country.